 Capturing a dizzy indulgence of all things shiny and expensive, the most joyous moments of the film is hidden in vignettes of pop-culture consumerism.
 Flooding the screen with simple studio effects, overly expressive happiness and shopping sprees, all scored by an upbeat electronic score, serve the impression of cosmetic commercials drowned in excess – containing all the video quality of an advertisement for the local mall.
 Perfectly framing the trio’s obsession, it makes the shifts into gritty violence and drug abuse a shockingly dark twist.
 Furthermore, both these styles come together for a neon-soaked killing spree that is the perfect culmination of everything that preceded it.

 Ayaka, Satomi and Yumi are the perfect trio to push the film.
-Each being charismatic through their own quirks, the interaction of these three provide the story a sense of realism (necessary to embrace the chaos throughout).
+Each being charismatic through their own quirks, the interaction of these three provides the story with a sense of realism (necessary to embrace the chaos throughout).
 Overall, the actors convey an utter love of being involved in the production – seemed like a blast to make and the performances reflect that.

-Cosmetic DNA is one of those films that is best served by experiencing for yourself, there are so many great moments of drama, absurdity, horror, comedy and cool.
+Cosmetic DNA is one of those films that is best served by experiencing for yourself, there are so many great moments of drama, absurdity, horror, comedy, and cool.
 This review could have easily just rested in nerding out over certain sequences, whether it is the first kill and realization of blood being the best cosmetic or the long science montage where rat soup is used to make pills that can produce babies.
-At around 2 hours, the glitzy and glamourous feature never drags or dissapoints.
+At around 2 hours, the glitzy and glamourous feature never drags or disappoints.

 What Did Not Work?